mcfdez/mcfdez/README.md

           <br><strong>Pull Reviewer</strong>
         </a>
         <br>
-        <sub>SaaS platform for implementing Pull Request review systems in a semantic and declarative manner.</sub>
+        SaaS platform for implementing Pull Request review systems in a semantic and declarative manner.
         <br>
       </td>
     </tr>